gitliber/SentimentAnalysisRNN-miniguide/README.md

 # SentimentAnalysisRNN-miniguide
 A step by step mini-guide about how your first RNN and use it for Sentiment Analysis

+# Purpose

+The purpose of this tutorial is to help anybody write their first RNN LSTM model without much background in Artificial Neural Networks or Machine Learning.
+The discussion is not centered on the theory or working of such networks but on writing code for solving a particular problem.
+We will understand how neural networks let us solve some problems effortlessly, and how they can be applied to a multitude of other problems.

 # Intro
+Sentiment analysis probably is one the most common applications in Natural Language processing.
+In this step-by-step training, we will build a classifier movie reviews in IMDB data set, using Recurrent Neural Networks.
+If you want to dive deeper on deep learning for sentiment analysis, this is a good first step.

+We will use Recurrent Neural Networks, and in particular LSTMs, to perform sentiment analysis in Keras.
+Conveniently, Keras has a built-in IMDb movie reviews data set that we can use.

 Let me walk you through all of the steps needed to make a well working sentiment detection with Keras and long short-term memory networks.
 Keras is a very popular python deep learning library, similar to TFlearn that allows to create neural networks without writing too much boiler plate code.
 LSTM networks are a special form or network architecture especially useful for text tasks which I am going to explain later.